-It might well be LBD season, but autumn/winter are the best for playing around with your make up – including the addition of a colour-popping statement lip.
+It might well be LBD season, but autumn/winter is the best for playing around with your makeup – including the addition of a colour-popping statement lip.

 Regardless if you steer clear of a statement lipstick or gloss on a daily basis, you should be consistently looking after your lips so they are moisturised, hydrated and crack-free for when you do reach for the colour.
-Dry lips do not a good make for a good lipstick base, colour tends to spread unevenly and will wear of quickly.
+Dry lips do not make for a good lipstick base, colour tends to spread unevenly and will wear off quickly.

 We’ve heard the for and against argument for liner so many times, but we still think to get perfectly symmetrical lips with a little added definition (who doesn’t want that?) lip liner remains a key step.
 Neutral or colourful, use your liner from the centre of your lips and trace outwards.

 You can also use your lip liner to fill in the rest of your lips – often (as long as the lip liner is fairly hydrating and similar to the colour you’ll be applying next) it can make your colour last a heck of a lot longer.
 Remember, the more matt the texture of your lipstick – the longer it will last.
 That said, matt lipsticks are especially drying, so the hydration stage is even more important!

 Don’t skip this step, regardless of how great you think your lipstick looks.
 Too much product and you’ll be left with the colour everywhere.
 So use a tissue and place it between your lips to soak up any excess and help your colour set.
 Then, apply another layer.